Nikki Haley rises in New Hampshire

-Nikki Haley is seeing clear signs of momentum as the most competitive alternative to Donald Trump in the early voting state of New Hampshire.
+Nikki Haley is seeing clear signs of momentum as the most competitive alternative to former President Trump in the early voting state of New Hampshire.

 A recent poll from CBS News/YouGov shows Haley narrowing the gap against Trump in the Granite State, with the former president at 44 percent and Haley at 29 percent.

 The numbers are the latest indication that Haley is gaining momentum in the race for the GOP nomination.
-Still, Republicans acknowledge she faces an uphill climb to consolidate support with Florida Gov. Ron DeSantis (R) and former New Jersey Gov. Chris Christie (R) still in the race.
+Still, Republicans acknowledge she faces an uphill climb to consolidate support, with Florida Gov. Ron DeSantis and former New Jersey Gov. Chris Christie still in the race for the nomination.

-“I’ll be the first one to say Donald Trump remains the odds-on favorite to be the nominee,” said Republican strategist Jim Merrill.
+“I’ll be the first one to say Donald Trump remains the odds-on favorite to be the nominee,” Republican strategist Jim Merrill said.
 “There’s no question about it.
-But there are a lot of variables that need to be played out yet, both on the ground in the early states and then with external events that nobody can control,”
+But there are a lot of variables that need to be played out yet, both on the ground in the early states and then with external events that nobody can control.”

 Haley has seen a steady rise in New Hampshire polls over the last few months.
 As recently as Sept.
 16, a polling average of New Hampshire surveys compiled by DecisionDesk HQ and The Hill found Trump leading the field with close to 44 percent, followed by biotech entrepreneur Vivek Ramaswamy, Christie and DeSantis, with each around 9 percent.